Baseline-JS/baseline-ai-stack/README.md

 3. `pnpm install`
 4. `pnpm run setup` to name your project and set the region
 5. `pnpm run aws:profile` to setup your AWS credentials profile (if you have issues please [update aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html]))
-6. `pnpm run deploy:staging` to deploy api/web/admin
+6. `pnpm run deploy:staging` to deploy api/web/chat
-7. `pnpm run add:user:staging` to add an admin user to the application
+7. `pnpm run add:user:staging` to add a chat user to the application
 8. `pnpm run urls:staging` To see your project URLs

 ## Local Requirements